 ~Often does not follow human movement with their eyes

 ~Avoids eye contact

 ~Is resistant to cuddling

 “When your brain works right, so can you.
 When your brain doesn’t work right, neither can you.”
 Daniel Amen, M.D.

 “Attachment is at the heart of all human endeavors.”
 Bruce Perry, M.D.

 “Traditional therapy is useless for severely traumatized people, but especially children because it does not reach the parts of the brain that were most impacted by trauma.”
 Bessel van der Kolk.
 M.D.

 Complex (reactionary mind/brain stem) Survival mode

 Freeze- Shuts down emotions, shuts down learning, disassociates

-This is the first area that a child must gain self-control to begin the healing process.
+Talking is the first area in which a child must gain self-control to begin healing.